 § 11.4.2 Prior to settlement of an insured loss, the Owner shall notify the Contractor of the terms of the proposed settlement as well as the proposed allocation of the insurance proceeds.
 The Contractor shall have fourteen (14) days from receipt of notice to object to the proposed settlement or allocation of the proceeds.
 If the Contractor does not object, the Owner shall settle the loss and the Contractor shall be bound by the settlement and allocation.
 Upon receipt, the Owner shall deposit the insurance proceeds in a separate account and make the appropriate distributions.
-Thereafter, if no other agreement is made or the Owner does not terminate the Contract for convenience, the Owner and the Contractor shall execute a Change Order for reconstruction of the damaged or destroyed Work in the amount allocated for that purpose.
-If the Contractor timely objects to either the terms of the proposed settlement or the allocation of the proceeds, the Owner may proceed to settle the insured loss, and any dispute between the Owner and the Contractor arising out of the settlement or allocation of the proceeds shall be resolved pursuant to Article 15.
+Thereafter, if no other agreement is made or the Owner does not terminate the Contract for convenience, the Owner and the Contractor shall execute a Change Order for reconstruction of the proposed settlement or the allocation of the proceeds, the Owner may proceed to settle the insured loss, and any dispute between the Owner and the Contractor arising out of the settlement or allocation of the proceeds shall be resolved pursuant to Article 15.
 Pending resolution of any dispute, the Owner may issue a Construction Change Directive for the reconstruction of the damaged or destroyed Work.